yeller/matcha/README.md

 There are a *lot* of matchers included in this project.
 If you're working with a core clojure or java data structure, chances are `matcha` supports working with it.
-See the api docs for more: TODO
+See the api docs for more: http://yeller.github.io/matcha/doc/matcha.html

 ## License

-Copyright © 2014 Tom Crayford and Reid Draper
+Copyright © 2014-2015 Tom Crayford and Reid Draper

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.